oehf/ipf-docs/_pages/ihe/fhir/fhirSecurity.md

 If `secure` is set to true but no `sslContextParameters` are provided, the Camel registry is looked up for a unique `sslContextParameters` bean instance to be used.
 If none is found, a default SSL Context (optionally controlled by the system environment) is instantiated.
-If more than one is found, an exception is thrown.
+If more than one `sslContextParameters` bean instance is found, an exception is thrown.

 [SslContextParameters] can be configured as shown in the example below.
 In this case, the FHIR producer URI requires